Should Christians use social media?

 1. I enjoy sharing content with other people.
 I share both significant events in my life (e.g. my wedding) and things that I enjoy about being a Christian (e.g. a Bible verse that has blown my mind in the last few days).

 2. I enjoy keeping up to date with friends I don't see that often.
-If I don't think the content one of my friends is sharing is appropriate or is causing me to sin, I simply unfollow them.
+If I don't think the content one of my friends is sharing is appropriate or is causing me to sin, I simply unfollow or hide them.

 3. I want to share the good news that Jesus saves in every way I can.
 I tell people when I am speaking at a church event.
 I share short summaries of the gospel from time to time.